Diagonal Packing for Efficient Homomorphic Sparse Matrix-Vector Multiplication: Iterative-Improvement Heuristics for 2DPP

 \section{Iterative-Improvement Heuristics for 2DPP}

-~ To reduce the cost of an encrypted SpMV, we propose an iterative-improvement-based approach for 2DPP, which, given $\Ab$, (1) finds a good initial ordering pair $\pi_R$ and $\pi_C$ to pack its nonzeros into a small number of non-empty diagonals and (2) iteratively refines these permutations for a much smaller $s(\Ab_{\pi_R, \pi_C})$.

-The computational speedup achieved by this approach is proportional to the reduction in the number of occupied diagonals.
-For instance, the {\tt{Luxemburg OSM}} matrix, with $n = 114,599$ rows/columns and $119,666$ nonzeros\footnote{https://sparse.tamu.edu/}, has 21,866 diagonals in its {\em natural} order.
-The proposed approach reduces it to 483~(45.3$\times$ improvement).
-Using this permuted pattern, the encrypted SpMV is completed in around 180 seconds, whereas without permutation, it takes around two hours~(i.e., more than $40\times$ speedup).
+~ To reduce the cost of an encrypted SpMV, we propose an iterative-improvement-based approach for 2DPP, which, given $\Ab$, (1) finds a good initial ordering pair $\pi_R$ and $\pi_C$ to pack its nonzeros into a small number of non-empty diagonals, and (2) iteratively refines these permutations for a much smaller $s(\Ab_{\pi_R, \pi_C})$.
+The speedup achieved by this approach is proportional to the reduction in the number of non-empty diagonals.
+For instance, the matrix {\tt{Luxemburg OSM}}, with $n = 114,599$ and $119,666$ nonzeros\footnote{https://sparse.tamu.edu/}, has 21,866 diagonals in its {\em natural} order.
+The proposed approach reduces it to 483~(45.3$\times$ improvement), and the encrypted SpMV takes 180 seconds, whereas originally, it takes two hours~(i.e., $40\times$ speedup).